rosco-m68k/rosco_m68k/README.md

 * A serial bootloader that can load software via the UART (with Kermit protocol)
 * Lots of example code and community projects
 * Rich firmware interface for with serial and video console for easy programming
+* Programmable in assembly, C and (a limited subset of) C++.
 * Easy68K-compatible* TRAP 15 (IO) handler
 * A growing collection of system libraries and utility code
-* Custom Homebrew tap with toolchain - assembly built with VASM; C/C++ built with GCC 7.5.
+* Custom Homebrew tap with toolchain - assembly built with VASM; C/C++ built with GCC 10.2.

 (*) The firmware is _mostly_ Easy68K compatible - certain functions are not implemented due to the serial nature of IO.